 - Chemical decontamination methods generally focus on chemical oxidation, whereby reactive chemical oxidants are injected into the soil and groundwater for rapid and complete contaminant destruction.

 - Soil washing eliminates hazardous contaminants by washing the soil with a liquid wash solution.
-During this process, fine-grained soils, such as silts and clays, are washed away along with contaminants, which are more prone to bind to fine soils.
+During this process, fine-grained soils, such as silts and clays, are washed away with contaminants, which are more prone to bind to fine soils.
 Thus, contaminated fines are separated from cleaned coarse-grained soils, such as sands and gravels, which can be safely re-used.
 Soil washing does not destroy or remove the contaminants, and therefore the contaminated soil must be disposed of in a licensed facility.

 - Thermal soil remediation is a method that removes specific types of contaminants that are best removed by subjecting soil to high temperatures.
 This process is typically reserved for soil that has been tainted with contaminated water or by hydrocarbon compounds such as oil or other petroleum products.
 Typically, this takes place in an oven, fed by the conveyor belt.